amrita122/90DaysOfDevOps/2025/docker/solution.md

 3. Document the Process:
 - Explain each service and configuration in your solution.md
 ```
-✔Specifies the Docker Compose file format version.
+âœ”Specifies the Docker Compose file format version.
-✔"3.8" is compatible with modern Docker versions.
+âœ”"3.8" is compatible with modern Docker versions.
-✔ build: . → Builds the container using the Dockerfile in the same directory.
+âœ” build: . â†’ Builds the container using the Dockerfile in the same directory.
-✔ container_name: python-app → Assigns a custom name to the container.
+âœ” container_name: python-app â†’ Assigns a custom name to the container.
-✔ ports: → Maps container port 80 to host port 80 for external access.
+âœ” ports: â†’ Maps container port 80 to host port 80 for external access.
-✔ depends_on: → Ensures MySQL (db) starts before the Python app.
+âœ” depends_on: â†’ Ensures MySQL (db) starts before the Python app.
-✔ environment: → Sets environment variables for database connection.
+âœ” environment: â†’ Sets environment variables for database connection.
-✔ networks: → Connects to custom network (my_network) for container communication.
+âœ” networks: â†’ Connects to custom network (my_network) for container communication.
-✔ image: mysql:5.7 → Uses MySQL 5.7 as the database engine.
+âœ” image: mysql:5.7 â†’ Uses MySQL 5.7 as the database engine.
-✔ container_name: mysql-db → Assigns a name to the MySQL container.
+âœ” container_name: mysql-db â†’ Assigns a name to the MySQL container.
-✔ restart: always → Restarts the container automatically if it crashes.
+âœ” restart: always â†’ Restarts the container automatically if it crashes.
-✔ environment: → Sets up credentials and database configuration.
+âœ” environment: â†’ Sets up credentials and database configuration.
-✔ ports: → Maps MySQL port 3306 for database connections.
+âœ” ports: â†’ Maps MySQL port 3306 for database connections.
-✔ networks: → Connects to my_network for inter-container communication.
+âœ” networks: â†’ Connects to my_network for inter-container communication.
-✔ volumes: → Uses a persistent volume (my_volume) to store database data.
+âœ” volumes: â†’ Uses a persistent volume (my_volume) to store database data.
-✔ Creates a user-defined network for secure container-to-container communication.
+âœ” Creates a user-defined network for secure container-to-container communication.
-✔ Both app and db services can talk to each other using service names (e.g., db).
+âœ” Both app and db services can talk to each other using service names (e.g., db).
-✔ my_volume ensures MySQL data is not lost when the container stops.
+âœ” my_volume ensures MySQL data is not lost when the container stops.
-✔ Stores database files inside /var/lib/mysql in a Docker-managed volume.
+âœ” Stores database files inside /var/lib/mysql in a Docker-managed volume.
 ```
 ---

-## 🌿 Task 9: Analyze Your Image with Docker Scout
+## ðŸŒ¿ Task 9: Analyze Your Image with Docker Scout
 1. Run Docker Scout Analysis:

 - Execute Docker Scout on your image to generate a detailed report of vulnerabilities and insights: